sarahecarterphd/sarahecarterphd.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+**May 2025: Publication,** [How Do We Value Data Privacy?
+Insights and Design Implications](https://link.springer.com/chapter/10.1007/978-3-031-83549-0_4), Engineering and Value Change (Springer Series on Philosophy of Engineering and Technology)

 **September 2024: Conference Presentation,** That's Too Personal: Defining the Limits of Personalization in Mental Health Chatbots, fPET 2024, Karlsruhe, Germany

 **October 2024: Conference Presentation,** Preserving Autonomy: The “Dos” and “Don’ts” of Mental Health Chatbot Personalization, ESDiT and 4TU 2024 Conference, Enschede, the Netherlands